 With the world recovering from the war, it was time to reclaim and reunite the family with their most beloved belongings.
 The red vase moved to America.

-Check back in December to learn about the rest of this vase’s story, including how it eventually arrived at The Corning Museum of Glass.
+Read The Red Vase, part 2 to learn about the rest of this vase’s story, including how it eventually arrived at The Corning Museum of Glass.

 Glass of the Architects, Vienna: 1900–1937, a cooperation of the MAK and LE STANZE DEL VETRO, is on view at The Corning Museum of Glass through January 6, 2019.
 Learn more about the exhibition.